 Because of the timing requirements of the Repurchase Notice, settlement of the repurchase will be prolonged when compared to a sale and settlement in the secondary market.
 As your request that we repurchase your notes is irrevocable, this will subject you to market risk in the event the market fluctuates after we receive your request.
-Furthermore, our obligation to repurchase the notes prior to maturity may be postponed upon the occurrence of a market disruption event.
+Furthermore, if we accept your repurchase request, our obligation to repurchase the notes prior to maturity may be postponed upon the occurrence of a market disruption event.

 - YOU WILL NOT KNOW THE AMOUNT YOU WILL RECEIVE UPON EARLY REPURCHASE AT THE TIME YOU ELECT TO REQUEST THAT WE REPURCHASE YOUR NOTES You will not know the amount you will receive upon early repurchase at the time you elect to request that we repurchase your notes.
 Your notice to us to repurchase your notes is irrevocable and must be received by us no later than 4:00 p.m., New York City time, on the business day prior to the relevant Valuation Date and we (or our affiliates) must acknowledge receipt of such notice, on the same day.
-As a result, you will be exposed to market risk in the event the market fluctuates after we confirm the validity of your notice of election to exercise your rights to have us repurchase your notes, and prior to the relevant Repurchase Date. - LACK OF LIQUIDITY The notes will not be listed on any securities exchange.
-JPMS intends to offer to purchase the notes in the secondary market but is not required to do so.
+As a result, you will be exposed to market risk in the event the market fluctuates after we accept your request that we repurchase your notes, and prior to the relevant Repurchase Date. - LACK OF LIQUIDITY The notes will not be listed on any securities exchange.
+JPMS may act as a market maker for the notes, but is not required to do so.
+We may suspend or terminate market making at any time, at our discretion and without notice to holders of the notes.
 Even if there is a secondary market, it may not provide enough liquidity to allow you to trade or sell the notes easily.
-Because other dealers are not likely to make a secondary market for the notes, the price at which you may be able to trade your notes is likely to depend on the price, if any, at which JPMS is willing to buy the notes.
-Also, the number of notes outstanding or held by persons other than our affiliates could be reduced at any time due to early repurchases of the notes.
-Accordingly, the liquidity of the market for the notes outside of the early repurchase right could vary materially over the term of the notes and the price at which you may be able to trade your notes is likely to depend on the payment you could receive upon the exercise of your right to have us repurchase your notes.
-In addition, any election by holders to request that we repurchase the notes will be subject to the restrictive conditions and procedures described in the accompanying product supplement no. 212-A-I.
+You may request that we repurchase your notes on a daily basis in a minimum denomination equal to the Principal Amount, subject to our acceptance of your request and your compliance with the procedural requirements described above.
+While we intend to accept all requests for early repurchase of notes, we are not obligated to accept any repurchase request.
+We are not committed to purchasing any note at a particular time or price.
+Because other dealers are not likely to make a secondary market for the notes, the price at which you may be able to trade your notes is likely to be no higher than the payment you could receive upon an early repurchase of your notes by us and could be substantially lower.
+If we do not accept your request to repurchase your notes, you may be unable to sell your notes prior to maturity.
+In addition, the number of notes outstanding or held by persons other than our affiliates could be reduced at any time due to early repurchases of the notes.
+Accordingly, the liquidity of the market for the notes outside of an early repurchase request could vary materially over the term of the notes.